EightBitBoy/hijacr/ABOUT.md

 - the device orientation at the time of crash
 - the device's battery status

+For analyzing errors the application may log some information like the comic being currently displayed or the URLs to comic images.

 ## Content

 The developer of this application is not responsible for the comics' contents.
 The contents are the